Python Lecture 2 - Lexical Structure of Python

 Lexical Analysis is the process of reading code and breaking it into tokens.

-This is the first step the Python interpreter performs.
+This is the very first thing the Python interpreter does.

 [Source Code]